 It all started when...

 My passion for social enterprise/innovation started in grad school at Carnegie Mellon University’s Heinz College of Public Policy and Management.
-My team’s capstone project led to the creation of a tool that could calculate the return on US government investment in social innovation.
+Throughout my career I've come to believe time and time again that we need more support for social enterprises.